Risauce/Egen310ControlApp/Docs/UserDocumentation.md

 - The password is usually 1234 to connect, but can be 0000.

-Clicking on the *bluetooth connector* will promp you to connect to already paired bluetooth devices, and once your android mobile device is connected to the vehicle, it will bring you back to this UI page and the *Disconnected* will change to a *Connected*.
+Clicking on the *bluetooth connector* will prompt you to connect to already paired bluetooth devices, and once your android mobile device is connected to the vehicle, it will bring you back to this UI page and the *Disconnected* will change to a *Connected*.

 From here you can begin to use the different parts of the app, controlling the vehicle in the process!
-The sliding bar to the right of the connected determines the vehicle's speed, in by how much power is sent to the motors on your command.
+The sliding bar to the right of the *Connected* determines the vehicle's speed, in by how much power is sent to the motors on your command.

 ## Program Iterations